hrr45-fec8-legolas/reviews/README.md

-# Reviews Service
+# Reviews
-This component renders the reviews for the products
+This is the Reviews component for the Front End Capstone done at Hack Reactor.
+Our team replicated the Amazon product page, and this is a simplified version of the reviews module for a sample product.

 ## Getting Started
 ```sh